sagemath/sagewiki_to_gh-2022-10-10/days29.md

 == Schedule ==

+Everything Tuesday-Friday is in PACCAR 390.
+We also have the breakout rooms nearest the elevator -- 310, 312 and 314 -- reserved for our use.

 ||Monday March 21, 9am-10am||Colloquium Talk: John Cremona (Number Theory Software)||
 ||Monday March 21, 10am-12pm||[[http://tinyurl.com/4fazxk9|Participant introductions and coding sprint organization]]||